Anthrobotics/wolf-actuator/README.md

 # Assembly Guide
 A video assembly guide will be created soon.

+# Bill of Materials
+A BOM will be added soon, including vendors.

 # Usage
 WOLF can be used in a number of applications, including:
 - Humanoid robots